About My Art

 Through the late Seventies and Eighties I got more and more into songwriting, mainly for just myself with the guitar and the harmonica.

-Just recently I produced a song of mine – “Party Train” – with the help of some professional musician friends.
+In the last few years I produced a song of mine – “Party Train” – and an instrumental piece – “Suite for Chi Pig” ( a tribute to the late singer/composer/bandleader of the great Canadian punk band SNFU) – with the help of some professional musician friends.